-One of the most recent entry on the scene was the AKIKI trial by Gaudry et al (2016), with n= 620.
+- AKIKI trial - Gaudry et al (2016), with n= 620.
 Unlike the others, this was a randomised trial of early vs late initiation.
 Of the delayed group, only 51% received dialysis - the rest scraped through without it.
 There were also fewer catheter-associated infections in the delayed group.
 Sure, the ones which ended up being dialysed anyway looked biochemically worse when they received RRT, but they were already worse at baseline (with a higher SOFA score).
 Mortality between groups did not differ significantly (48.5% vs 49%), nor was there any increase in the length of ICU stay.
 On the basis of this trial, one may make a strong argument in favour of waiting for spontaneous renal recovery.

-The AKIKI trial compares favourably in its methodology with similar recent trials (eg. ELAIN by Zarbock et al, 2016) which were smaller single-centre studies.
+- ELAIN trial (Zarbock et al, 2016) - a smaller single-centre study which compares favourably in its methodology with AKIKI.
 Ther ELAIN investigators had an "early" group which was only separated from the "late" by a period of less than 24 hours on average.
 They also failed to treat the groups equally: the early group received RRT at KDIGO stage 2, but the delayed group had to wait untilt they got to Stage 3 before they got their dialysis. .
 The use of weird biomarkers (NGAL?) and unusual protocols (7 days of RRT in each group, regardless of renal performance) makes it difficult to use ELAIN as an argument for early dialysis.
 The ELAIN methodology is taken apart with appropriate viciousness in the JAMA editorial by Chertow and Winkelmayer, which brings up the question"if it's so crap then how come you published it?"